dtmurphy6/VBA-challenge/README.md

   -The vbs file including the code I created.
   -The xls and xlsm files I worked in.

-I believe I completed the bonus correctly as well.
+I believe I completed the bonus correctly as well which is visible in the vbs file.

 Thanks,